 How to Increase Browsing and Download Speed in Windows 7 and Vista

-As many of you have noticed, browsing and download speed web are quite slow with Windows Vista.
-Today’s tip perhaps will help you to increase the browsing and download speed in Windows Vista.
+As many of you may have noticed, browsing and download speed on the web are simply not as fast as before in Windows Vista.
+Today’s tip aims to help you to increase the browsing and download speed in Windows Vista.

-There are two ways you can do to increase your internet speed.
+There are two ways to increase your internet speed (only if you’re not bottle-necked by your ISP’s maximum speed).

 If you want to try this out, follow the steps below for the first method: